Republican Senators: Maybe Trump Didn’t Say ‘Sh*thole’ After All

 Was President Trump’s “shithole” comment racist?
 Yep.
 Do lawmakers think President Trump’s “shithole” comment was racist?
 Well, that might not be the right question, according to several Republicans who appeared on Sunday morning talk shows to cast doubt on whether the president actually used the completely-in-character language he has been accused of.

-Democratic Representative John Lewis was straightforward about the remark and Trump’s character in general during his appearance on This Week with George Stephanopoulos: “I think the president is a racist,” Lewis said.
+Democratic representative John Lewis was straightforward about the remark and Trump’s character in general during his appearance on This Week with George Stephanopoulos: “I think the president is a racist,” Lewis said.

 But Republican senators weren’t having it.

-Note: A previous version of this story incorrectly stated that Rich Lowry worked for the Weekly Standard.